-Your COS access request must first pass the COS verification and authentication before COS starts to operate the resources.
-Therefore, depending on whether the identity is identifiable, COS access requests are divided into two types: anonymous requests and requests with signatures.
+Your COS access request must first pass the COS identification and authentication before COS starts to operate the resources.
+Therefore, depending on whether the identity is identifiable, COS access requests are divided into two types: anonymous requests and signed requests.

-- Request with signature: A request with a signature must contain the Authorization field in the HTTP header or the request package.
-The content of the field is generated based on Tencent Cloud security credentials (SecretID and SecretKey) and some eigenvalues of the request via an encryption algorithm.
+Authorizationfield in the HTTP header or the request packet.
+The content of the field is generated based on Tencent Cloud security credentials (SecretID and SecretKey) and some characteristic values of the request via an encryption algorithm.

-To access COS using COS SDKs, you only need to configure your security credentials before initiating the request.
-To access COS using the REST API, calculate the request signature as instructed in [Request Signature] or directly generate one with the COS signature tool.
+To access COS using the COS SDK, you only need to configure your security credentials to initiate a request.
+To access COS using RESTful API, you need to calculate the request signature as instructed in [Request Signature] or directly generate one with the COS signature tool.

 Cloud Access Management (CAM) provides features and services related to accounts and credentials for COS, to help customers manage the permissions to access resources under their Tencent Cloud accounts in a secure way.
 You can use CAM to create, manage and terminate users (or user groups), and manage other users' permissions to use Tencent Cloud resources through identity management and policy management.

-After logging in to the primary account, you can manage and obtain the security credentials (SecretID and SecretKey) of your primary account on the Cloud API Key page of CAM.
+After logging in to the root account, you can manage and obtain the security credentials (SecretID and SecretKey) of your root account on the Cloud API Key page of CAM.
 The following is a key pair example:

 The access key can be used to identify the uniqueness of an account.
 After the signature is generated using the key and the request is sent, Tencent Cloud will identify the identity of the request initiator, and then perform verification and authentication for the identity, resources, operations, and conditions to determine whether to allow the operation.

-The key of the primary account has all the operation permissions for all resources under the primary account.
+The key of the root account has all the operation permissions for all resources under the root account.
 Disclosure of the key may cause loss of your cloud assets, so it is strongly recommended that you create sub-accounts and assign corresponding permissions for them, and then use the keys of sub-accounts to create requests for resource access and management.